mcasari/release-handler/README.md

 - checkout_and_pull: performs a checkout on the branch defined in the configuration file and a pull from the remote Git repository
 - compile_check: performs a compilation of each project to check possible errors using the environment settings defined in the configuration file

-Here is an example of the configuration file content:
+Here is an example of configuration file content:

 ```
 environment: TEST